-- (2) As of the date of this prospectus, a total of 2,210,683 Class A Common Shares and 1,388,888 Class B Common Shares are issued and outstanding pursuant to SEC Rule 13d-3(d)(1).
+- (2) As of the date of this prospectus, a total of 3,465,683 Class A Common Shares and 1,388,888 Class B Common Shares are issued and outstanding pursuant to SEC Rule 13d-3(d)(1).
 For each Beneficial Owner above, any securities that are exercisable or convertible within 60 days have been included in the numerator and denominator for that person alone.
 We also have outstanding warrants to purchase up to 1,373,750 of our Class A Common Shares, under the terms of such warrants, the holders may not exercise the warrants to the extent that such warrant holder, together with its affiliates, would beneficially own, after such exercise, more than 4.99% of the Class A Common Shares then outstanding (in the case of certain holders, 9.99%), subject to the right of the holders to increase or decrease such beneficial ownership limitation upon notice to the Company, provided that such limitation cannot exceed 9.99%, and that any increase in the beneficial ownership limitation shall not be effective until 61 days after such notice is delivered.
 You can refer to the Form F-1/A filed with SEC on May 15, 2020 for more information. - (3) Represents 94,300 shares owned by Hyperfinite Galaxy Holding Limited.
 Hyperfinite Galaxy Holding Limited is controlled by Zhitao He. - (4) Mr. Zhitao He, our former Chief Executive Officer and a former director, is the Chairman and Chief Executive Officer of Hangzhou Lianluo.
 This number also includes 125,000 Class B Common Shares underlying warrants that are exercisable within 60 days hereof.
 The Class B Common Shares held by Mr. Zhitao He and the shares issuable upon exercise of this warrant will be converted to Common Shares on a 1:1 ratio upon closing of this Offering. - (5) For each person and group included in this column, percentage of voting power is calculated by dividing the voting power owned by such person or group by the voting power of all of Class A and Class B Common Shares as a single class.
 Prior to the closing of this Offering, holders of Class A Common Shares are entitled to one vote per share, and holders of Class B Common Shares are entitled to ten votes per share.
 Each Class B Common Share is convertible at any time by the holder into one (1) Class A Common Share.
 Upon consummation of this Offering, holders of Common Shares are entitled to one vote per share. - (6) Ping Chen, our former Chief Executive Officer and a former director, has the sole power to direct the voting and disposition of 201,692 Class A Common Shares held under his name.
-In addition, Mr. Chen holds 65,733 Class A Common Shares underlying options, which are vested within 60 days hereof. - (7) Based on a selling stockholder questionnaire dated March 5, 2020.
-Anson Advisors Inc. and Anson Funds Management LP, the Co-Investment Advisers of Anson Investments Master Fund LP ("Anson"), hold voting and dispositive power over 490,625 Class A Common Shares issuable upon exercise of the warrants held by Anson.
-Bruce Winson is the managing member of Anson Management GP LLC, which is the general partner of Anson.
-Moez Kassam and Amin Nathoo are directors of Anson Advisors Inc. Mr. Winson, Mr. Kassam and Mr. Nathoo each disclaim beneficial ownership of these shares except to the extent of their pecuniary interest therein.
-The principal business address of Anson is 190 Elgin Ave; George Town, Grand Cayman. - (8) Based on a selling stockholder questionnaire dated March 6, 2020.
-Mitchell P. Kopin ("Mr. Kopin") and Daniel B. Asher ("Mr. Asher"), each of whom are managers of Intracoastal Capital, LLC ("Intracoastal"), have shared voting control and investment discretion over 392,500 Class A Common Shares issuable upon exercise of the warrants held by Intracoastal.
-As a result, each of Mr. Kopin and Mr. Asher may be deemed to have beneficial ownership (as determined under Section 13(d) of the Exchange Act) of the securities reported herein that are held by Intracoastal.
-The business address of this entity is 2211A Lakeside Drive, Bannockburn, IL 60015. - (9) Based on a selling stockholder questionnaire dated March 9, 2020.
-Hal Mintz has voting and dispositive power over 490,625 Class A Common Shares issuable upon exercise of the warrants held by Sabby Volatility Warrant Master Fund, Ltd. The business address of this entity is c/o Sabby Management, LLC, 10 Mountainview Road, Suite 205, Upper Saddle River, NJ 07458.
+In addition, Mr. Chen holds 65,733 Class A Common Shares underlying options, which are vested within 60 days hereof.
+On August 31, 2020, Ping Chen pledged his 201,692 Class A common shares to Hangzhou Lianluo in favor of Lianluo Connection with respect to the indebtedness of RMB 6.5 million owed by Lianluo Connection to Hangzhou Lianluo.